 Fortunately, there are many good cameras out there that are affordable, with the vast array of photography equipment on Adorama showcasing brands like Canon, Nikon, and Sony.
-The Nikon D750 is your best bet for taking high-quality photos with accurate colours, while the camera’s Wi-Fi capabilities mean that you can upload images directly from your camera and send it to clients.
+The Nikon D750 is your best bet for taking high-quality photos with accurate colours, while the camera’s Wi-Fi capabilities mean that you can upload interior photography directly from your camera and send it to clients.

 Shoot with natural lighting